 You’ve dreamed of owning your home for years and you’re finally ready to take the plunge and start looking.
 After searching through countless websites, you finally find your perfect dream home and it’s available through owner financing.

 Owner financing is different than a traditional mortgage in that you don’t get a loan through the bank, but instead, work with the current owner of the home and pay them directly.
-You create a contract and agree to pay a down payment, monthly payments, etc. and when the contract is done, the deed is transferred to your name.

 There are many pros and cons associated with this type of financing versus the more common seller financing through a lender.

-Owner Financing Is Simpler
+What is Owner Financing

-Owner Financing Is Simpler
+Owner Financing is Simpler

 When you want to get a home loan, there are many hoops to jump through.
 You go from bank to bank comparing mortgage rates, loan terms, and more.
-The bank wants pay stubs, tax returns, and other information before they even think about giving you a mortgage loan.

-With owner financing via houses for sale by owner, you deal directly with the owner.
+With the owner financing via houses for sale by owner, you deal directly with the owner.
 There aren’t any banks or hoops to jump through.

 Everything is hammered out between the two parties.
 When it’s finished, they create a legally binding contract.
 There’s no Realtor or lawyers to deal with unless you want them there.

 A Better Choice for Troubled Credit